European Exchange Rate Mechanism: Historical exchange-rate regimes for EU members

 The chart below provides a full summary of all applying exchange-rate regimes for EU members, since the European Monetary System with its Exchange Rate Mechanism and the related new common currency ECU came into being on 13 March 1979.
 The euro replaced the ECU 1:1 at the exchange rate markets, on 1 January 1999.
 Between 1979 and 1999 the Deutsche Mark functioned as a de facto anchor for the ECU, meaning there was only a minor difference between pegging a currency against the ECU and pegging it against the Mark.

 The eurozone was established with its first 11 member states on 1 January 1999.
 The first enlargement of the eurozone, to Greece, took place on 1 January 2001, one year before the euro had physically entered into circulation.
 The zone's next enlargements were with states that joined the EU in 2004, and then joined the eurozone on 1 January in the mentioned year: Slovenia (2007), Cyprus (2008), Malta (2008), Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015).
-Croatia, which joined in the EU 2013, adopted the euro in 2023.
+Croatia, which joined in the EU 2013, adopted the euro in 2023, while Bulgaria did in 2026.

 All new EU members having joined the bloc after the signing of the Maastricht Treaty in 1992 are obliged to adopt the euro under the terms of their accession treaties.
 However, the last of the five economic convergence criteria, which need to be complied with in order to qualify for euro adoption, is the exchange rate stability criterion.
 This requires having been a member of the ERM for a minimum of two years without the presence of "severe tensions" for the currency exchange rate.